BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/source/user/cfg.md

 The default log level is `logging.WARNING` but this can be modified through the `log_level` configuration option.

-### Backend selection

-Many classes in the `few` package can benefit from GPU acceleration.
-This is managed through the `use_gpu` boolean flag that can be passed to the object constructor.

-When `use_gpu==False`, the object will use methods that are provided by the `few.cutils.cpu` module.
-When `use_gpu==True`, the object will rather use methods provided by the `few.cutils.fast` module.

-Note however that `few.cutils.fast` is simply an alias for either the `cpu` backend, the `cuda11x` backend or the `cuda12x` backend.
-By default, `few` will detect automatically the best available backend and silently revert back to the `cpu` backend if CUDA backends are uninstalled, or unusable due to missing software or hardware.

-The `fast_backend` option can change the `fast` backend selection mode:

-- `cpu`: force the unnacelerated CPU backend (cannot fail)
-- `cuda11x`: force the CUDA 11.x backend, fail if it has missing sotware or hardware dependencies
-- `cuda12x`: force the CUDA 12.x backend, fail if it has missing sotware or hardware dependencies
-- `lazy` (default): try to load the `cuda12x` backend, then the `cuda11x` in case of error, then the `cpu` if case of further error (cannot fail)
-- `best`: detect the available CUDA version (if any) then act the same way as the `cpu`, `cuda11x` or `cuda12x` values corresponding to the detected version

 ### File manager

 The `few` package requires external files of pre-computed coefficients which are too large to be bundled with the source code.